nexpictora-pvt-ltd/crm-tkt_tool/README.md

 Welcome to the documentation for the CRM-Ticketing Tool's Frontend.
 This guide will provide an in-depth overview of the project's frontend structure, its technologies, and comprehensive instructions on how to set up and run the project locally.

 ## Introduction
-- **Project Introduction:**
-  Provide a brief overview of the CRM-Ticketing Tool project, its objectives, and its role within Nex-Pictora Pvt Ltd.

 - **Documentation Purpose:**
-  Explain the purpose of this documentation, which is to provide insights into the frontend aspects of the project and help users set up and work with it.
+  The purpose of this documentation is to provide insights into the frontend aspects of the project and help users set up and work with it.

 - **Audience:**
   Specify the intended audience, such as developers, testers, or other team members.
 Ensure they have the necessary authorization to access the documentation.